Customizing a Control

-It is not necessary to apply both customizations simultaneously; in fact, in most cases, customizing the class is more than sufficient to achieve the desired behavior.
+You don't need to apply both customizations, in fact, in most cases you have more than enough customization to achieve the desired behavior.

 Custom Control Class

-To have a custom class, create a new C# class in the project.
+To have a custom class, create a new C# class in your project.

-Usually, the file is placed in Areas/DataWeb/Infrastructure/Data/Form/Controls, creating a folder with the name of the item (for example, Product).
+Normally, the file is placed in Areas/DataWeb/Infrastructure/Data/Form/Controls by creating a folder with the name of the item (e.g. Product).

-The class name is prefixed with the item name plus "_" plus the control name (for example: Product_Code).
+The class name is prefixed with the item name plus "_" plus in the name of the control (for example: Product_Code).

 Class path

-This way, the amount of code to write will be further reduced, leaving a significant part of the customization to the default control.
+This will further reduce the amount of code you need to write, leaving much of the customization to the default control.

-Here's an example of a custom TextBox class to validate the uniqueness of a product code.
+Here's an example of a custom class of a TextBox to validate the uniqueness of a product key.

 using System;